-- Vendors, consultants, fiscal agents (sponsors), and contractors are ineligible participants. - Individuals, for-profit corporations and organizations, and federal agencies are inappropriate participants. - The Minnesota Historical and Cultural Heritage structured grant application cannot be used to apply for a cooperative project.
+- Vendors, consultants, fiscal agents (sponsors), and contractors are ineligible participants.
+Cooperative projects can not be used to supersede the required procurement (Appendix I). - Individuals, for-profit corporations and organizations, and federal agencies are inappropriate participants. - The Minnesota Historical and Cultural Heritage structured grant application cannot be used to apply for a cooperative project.